DaveParillo/intermediate-cpp/_sources/containers/sequence-containers.rst

       tail:s -> b:s [lhead=cluster_b];
     }

-A more compact way to graphically represent our doubly-linked list is like this:
+A more compact way to graphically represent our :term:`doubly linked list` is like this:

 .. graphviz::
    :alt: A compact linked list diagram